 (above) The fortress seen from the east; (below) view from the fortress towards Cape Krios (in Venetian maps Capo S. Giovanni) the south-western tip of Crete

-(above) Walls of the fortress on the mainland side; (below) ruins of a church and of some houses inside the castle
+(above) Walls of the fortress on the mainland side; (below) remains of a church inside the castle

-The image used as background for this page shows Castel Selino in a XVIIth century Dutch engraving.
-In 1645 the Ottomans landed on Crete and in two years they conquered the whole island, exception made for Candia, the capital, and a few small fortresses including Castel Selino.
+In 1644 the Maltese ships which had attacked an Ottoman convoy stopped at Castel Selino on their way home with the loot to take on board water.
+In the following year the Ottomans landed on Crete and in two years they conquered the whole island, exception made for Candia, the capital, and a few small fortresses including Castel Selino.
 In 1652 an Ottoman army marched across the mountains and conquered this remote fortress.
-Robert Pashley who visited the site in 1834 found it utterly destroyed.
-Today a good, albeit long, road links Paleochora to Xania (La Canea).

 In antiquity Ierapetra (actually Hierapetra - Holy Rock) was an important port in the south-eastern part of Crete because of its position on the maritime route to Egypt.
 In the early Ist century BC it became a haven for pirates to the point that in 67 BC Pompey destroyed it (you may wish to see a section on other locations which were a pirates' nest).
 The location of the town however was so good that a few years later Ierapetra was rebuilt and embellished with temples and other buildings.

 Fortress: side towards the sea